Qualitative Data Analysis Software (nVivo, Atlas.TI, and more)

 Qualitative Data Analysis Software (QDAS) overview

-These guides start with resources for the two major QDAS products, nVivo and Atlas.ti.
-Both programs can be found on the workstations at Data Services offices on A-level, Eisenhower library.
+Qualitative research has benefited from a range of software tools facilitating most qualitative methodological techniques, particularly those involving multimedia digital data.
+These guides focus on two major QDAS products, nVivo and ATLAS.ti.
+Both programs can be found on the workstations at the Data Services computer lab on A-level, Eisenhower Library, and nVivo is available through JHU's SAFE Desktop.
 This guide also lists other QDA software and linked resources.

 Schmider, Christian. n.d.
 What Qualitative Data Analysis Software Can and Can’t Do for You – an Intro Video.
 MERIT Library at the School of Education: School of Education, University of Wisconsin-Madison.
 Accessed January 7, 2020. https://www.youtube.com/watch?v=tLKfaCiHVic.

 Qualitative Data Analysis (QDA) Software supports a variety of qualitative techniques and methodologies

 Qualitative techniques supported by QDAS

 - Relating: finding and annotating connections, relationships, patterns